humamkerdiah/fcm-notifications

 README

-A Laravel package for sending Firebase Cloud Messaging (FCM) notifications.
+A Laravel package for sending Firebase Cloud Messaging (FCM) notifications with support for both legacy API and the new FCM HTTP v1 API.

 About

 Laravel FCM Notifications is a powerful package for integrating Firebase Cloud Messaging (FCM) into your Laravel application.
-It allows you to easily send push notifications to individual users or groups, manage topics, and more.
-With simple configuration and seamless integration, it's perfect for apps that require push notifications.
+It supports both the legacy FCM API and the new FCM HTTP v1 API (recommended).
+Send push notifications to individual users or groups, manage topics, and more with simple configuration and seamless integration.

 Table of Contents